Commercial Leading Jumps in Second Quarter 2023

 To view the full Commercial Leading Indicator PDF, click here.

-The BCREA Commercial Leading Indicator (CLI) rose 0.6 points to 147 in the second quarter of 2023, while the six-month moving average fell to 147.
-Compared to the same quarter in 2022, the index was down by 4.7 per cent.
+The BCREA Commercial Leading Indicator (CLI) fell 3.2 points to 145.5 in the first quarter of 2024, while the six-month moving average fell to 146.5.
+Compared to the same quarter in 2023, the index was down by 1 per cent.

 To subscribe to BCREA news releases by email please click here.